 Managing Director, Minted Box

 Maths is at the core of everyday life.
 As an education software company, we pride ourselves on allowing teachers and educators with up-to-date information on relevant student data and allow analysis of this.
 Maths is an integral part of our day to day existence – from support data analysis to complex coding and performance.
-A solid understanding of mathematical concepts is the
+A solid understanding of mathematical concepts is the corner stone of our business and that of our employees, the Core Maths qualifications can help to prepare someone for the mathematical demands required in business.

 Sally Orlopp, Director of People, Skills & Employability, Centrepoint